Thank you for your interest in serving in the role of attorney for the Connecticut Probate Courts.

 Please mail these forms to the Office of the Probate Court Administrator.

-Below is the fee schedule for attorneys appointed by the Probate Court for indigent clients and a blank CO-17 invoice.
-The fee schedule contains instructions on how to complete the CO-17.
-Be sure to assign a unique invoice number on each invoice and remember that all CO-17 invoices must be submitted to the Probate Court within six (6) months from the date services are rendered.
+Below is the fee schedule for attorneys appointed by the Probate Court for indigent clients and a blank Attorney Invoice.
+The fee schedule contains instructions on how to complete the invoice.
+Be sure to assign a unique invoice number on each invoice and remember that all invoices must be submitted to the Probate Court within six (6) months from the date services are rendered.

 The Comptroller’s Office now offers two valuable services, Electronic Funds Transfer of payments and a Vendor Self-Service web site for accounts payable information.
 If you are interested in participating, send the Electronic Funds Transfer form and a copy of the W-9 to the address at the top of the EFT form.